PythonCharmers/pythoncharmers-meta/src/pythoncharmers_meta/MD_MAGIC.md

 ## Migration Path

-1. Keep existing `%nb` for code cells
+1. Rename `%nb` to `%code` as the canonical command for code cells
+2. Keep `%nb` as an alias for backward compatibility
-2. Add `%md` for Markdown cells
+3. Add `%md` for Markdown cells by index
+4. Add `%mdat` for position-based Markdown cell retrieval
-3. Document both in help text
+5. Document all commands in help text
-4. Consider unified `%cell` magic in future that handles both types

 ## Usage Examples